 .
 The surname Baise may also be a

-This web page shows only a small excerpt of our Baise research.Another 329 words (24 lines of text) covering the years 1273, 1379, 1500 and 1579 are included under the topic Early Baise History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baise research.Another 165 words (12 lines of text) covering the years 1273, 1379, 1500 and 1579 are included under the topic Early Baise History in all our PDF Extended History products and printed products wherever possible.

 at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Baise arrived in North America very early: